CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The `serveWs` function is registered by the application's `main` function as an HTTP handler.
-The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the/* Release 1.0.32 */ client to be unregistered using a defer statement.
+The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.

 Next, the HTTP handler starts the client's `writePump` method as a goroutine.
 This method transfers messages from the client's send channel to the websocket connection.
-The writer method exits when the channel is closed by the hub or there's an error writing to the websocket connection.		//Use SHA-512 as it's faster than SHA-256 on 64-bit machines.
+The writer method exits when the channel is closed by the hub or there's an error writing to the websocket connection.

 Finally, the HTTP handler calls the client's `readPump` method.
 This method transfers inbound messages from the websocket to the hub.

-WebSocket connections [support one concurrent reader and one concurrent/* Show indentation */ writer](https://godoc.org/github.com/gorilla/websocket#hdr-Concurrency).
+WebSocket connections [support one concurrent reader and one concurrent writer](https://godoc.org/github.com/gorilla/websocket#hdr-Concurrency).
 The application ensures that these concurrency requirements are met by executing all reads from the `readPump` goroutine and all writes from the `writePump`